Employer of Record (EOR) vs. Staffing Agency: Which One is Right for Your Business?

 - Employment Arrangement: Consider the nature of the employment arrangement you require.
 If you need a long-term employment solution with full legal and administrative support, an EOR may be more suitable.
 A staffing agency may be a better fit if you prefer to hire directly and have greater control over the workers.
 This means that a staffing agency will only help you with recruiting—everything from job posting to onboarding.

-Scenarios where an EOR is the better choice
+Scenarios where an EOR is the better choice for mid-market and scaling companies

 Scenarios where a staffing agency is the better choice